jim/otp/README.markdown

     USER_ID=ABCD1234
     ```

-6. Then run `./otp_start.sh` to start the script.
-You can use `DEBUG=1 ./otp_start.sh` if things aren't working and you want some debug output.
+6. Then run `bundle exec ruby otp.rb` to start the script.
+You can use `DEBUG=1 bundle exec ruby otp.rb` if things aren't working and you want some debug output.